florida fishing charters florida fishing charter

 Scaled Sardines:

-Success in catching many species is obtained by the use of live, scaled sardines.
+Success in catching many species is obtained by the use of live-scaled sardines.
 The bait itself was once the secret of commercial fisherman and guides, but not any longer.
 The bait is so effective!
 It has essentially created an entire new fishery; a complete community of "new" fishing guides, boats and tackle.

 The only way to properly fish the "crickets" is to secure them fresh on a daily basis (seasonal availability) and in massive quantities.
 They cannot be bought.
 We start to collect them in the pre dawn darkness throwing a 12-foot cast net.
 While all bait is included in the trips and artificial baits can be stocked on the boat prior to departure, we must personally catch these live sardines and we do so as a service to our clients that is part of your trip.